 Not sleeping well is awful, so here are 8 vitamin & mineral remedies that could help you get some shut-eye.

 Many of us know Vitamin D for its vital role in bone health.
 It also helps in regulating mood swings, supporting immune function, and helping in controlling inflammation.
-Many researches have shown that Vitamin D deficiency is linked with sleep disorders, and low levels of Vitamin D increase the risk of a sleeping disorder.
-It can be really hard to get this vitamin from food, if you aren’t getting enough Vitamin D you can take a fat soluble Vitamin D pill to get your daily dose.
+Many types of research have shown that Vitamin D deficiency is linked with sleep disorders, and low levels of Vitamin D increase the risk of a sleeping disorder.
+It can be really hard to get this vitamin from food, if you aren’t getting enough Vitamin D you can take a fat-soluble Vitamin D pill to get your daily dose.

 Iron deficiency can lead to restless leg syndrome, where people feel they constantly have to move their legs when they go to their new mattress, making it hard to fall asleep.
 Iron-deficient women tend to have more problems sleeping.

 Iron-rich foods include dark chocolate, nuts, liver, beef, lamb, beans, whole grains, and dark leafy green vegetables, or you can also buy iron tablets after consulting your doctor.

 Calcium is known for strengthening teeth and bones.
 It also helps the brain use the amino acid tryptophan to manufacture melatonin, which helps in inducing sleep on your new mattress.
 This is why a glass of warm milk is thought to help you get to sleep, as dairy products contain both calcium and tryptophan.
 You can also take calcium tablets after consulting your doctor

 Magnesium is known for its ability to relieve insomnia, magnesium helps you release tension and relax, preparing you for sleep.
 One study found the mineral, which can be found in foods including dark leafy greens, nuts, seeds, fish, beans, and whole grains, helps decrease the stress hormone cortisol that can keep you awake.